Innes baronets of Innes (1625)

-The Innes, later Innes-Ker Baronetcy, of Innes in the County of Elgin, was created in the Baronetage of Nova Scotia on 28 May 1625 for Robert Innes of Urquhart, County Elgin.
+The Innes, later Innes-Ker Baronetcy, of Innes in the County of Elgin, was created in the Baronetage of Nova Scotia on 28 May 1625 for Robert Innes of Urquhart in County Elgin.
 It is of the Premier Baronetcy of that Baronetage.
 The 6th Baronet succeeded as Duke of Roxburgh in 1812.
 For further history of the baronetcy, see that title.